Munich-Cluster-for-Systems-Neurology/NanoscaleHub_Data-Backup/README.md

 1.file was created in the specified date range and 2.has one of the surnames from surnames_to_wg.txt in the file name

-If both criteria are met the script will create the following dir_structure in backup_path:
+If both criteria are met the script will create the following dir_structure in backup_path (cx is just an example):

 ├── AG_someone
 │   ├── John